 - Condition 3(d) prohibits use of North Runway for landings and take-offs between the hours of 11pm and 7am.

 - Condition 5 states that, on completion of construction of the new runway, the average number of night time aircraft movements at the airport shall not exceed 65 per night (between 11pm and 7am).

-It should be noted that International Civil Aviation Organisation (ICAO) policies and procedures recommend Member States review noise at airports on a case-by-case basis and should only apply operating restrictions after consideration of the other measures of the Balanced Approach, the agreed international industry standard for dealing with airport noise.
+It should be noted that International Civil Aviation Organisation (ICAO) policies and procedures recommend Member States review noise at airports on a case-by-case basis and should only apply operating restrictions after consideration of the other measures of the Balanced Approach, the agreed international industry standard for managing airport noise.
 In this context, while some airports employ operating restrictions, many other European airports, including Rome and Athens, for example, do not.

 Q. If Heathrow has just 16 night-time flights, why is Dublin Airport seeking unrestricted flight movements?

 At Heathrow, these 16 fights relate solely to a limit on arrivals during a period between 4.30am and 6.00am, typically the least busiest time of the flying day.
 In Dublin, the proposed restrictions relate to flights operating between 11pm and 7am, which include two of the busiest hours for any airport (the 7am hour for departing flights and the 11pm hour for arrivals).
 Between 11pm and 7am, Dublin Airport currently handles c.
 100 flights per night during our busy summer months.
-If conditions are not changed, that number would reduce to 65 after North Runway opens and would result in a significant reduction in traffic and connectivity.

 Q. What happens if you fail to have the conditions amended – will you still build the runway?